 This course introduces the students to the three basic boundary value problems.
 It covers both the classic Fourier series method for solving the problems, as well as the more modern and flexible finite element method.
-Pre-Requisites: MTH 3317 with a grade of 'C' or higher

 MTH 4330 Complex Analysis

 This course is an introduction to analytic and harmonic functions and complex analysis Pre-Requisites: MTH 3410 with a grade of 'C' or higher